Let's say you need to learn a list of words for a test. Spend

 "sty" [as in "pig sty"] ==> picture yourself or someone

-you know getting out of a pig sty covered in filth
+you know getting out of a bus and landing in a pig sty

 people swear by this: play some slow, relaxing baroque

 music in the background while you slowly say the words

 (or anything you want to learn!) to yourself.
 Your

 brain will be "in tune" with what you're trying to do, and absorb much more than it normally would.

 9. Memrise.com This is a (currently still free) website that applies memory research to the task of helping you learn vocabulary (or other factual information).
 You can use their existing "courses" to learn some basic vocabulary, or you can make your own list(s).
 To get started, create a free account and try making a list with a few words that are giving you trouble.
 Keep the English translations simple, so you can take advantage of existing mnemonic ideas that other users have already entered.
 Return to the site for a short time every day and complete the tasks for your list(s).
 If you like the site, you can gradually expand your list(s), and perhaps also use the site to learn other things!

 Elephants (or Rambo), Mice (or Wonder Woman, or a Ballerina), and Babies

 For every masculine word, picture an elephant [DER Elefant] sitting on the object, or Rambo or some other male action hero standing on it.
 For every feminine word, picture a cute little mouse (DIE Maus) nibbling at the object, or Wonder Woman or a ballerina standing on it.
 For every neuter word, picture a cute little baby (DAS Baby) playing with the object.
 Works best with concrete nouns, but perhaps with some imagination you can also extend it to abstract ideas.
 The big advantage of this method is that, besides helping you learn the noun genders, it also helps you get started on learning the meaning of the noun itself, especially if you're a visual person.